The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

-Equation \ref{eq:dynamics} implies the steady-state distribution $\bd{\xi}_{i} \sim \mathcal{N}\big(\bd{\xi}_{0i}, (1-\alpha_i^2)^{-1} \bd{\Omega}_i \big)$.
-Our motivation for adding random reference vectors, and the memory parameter $\alpha_i$ is two-fold.
+Our motivation for adding reference vectors and the memory parameter $\alpha_i$ is two-fold.
 First, if $\alpha_i = 1$, the entity parameters undergo a random walk, and can accumulate a large covariance.
-E.g., in MF models such a random walk often produces users and items vectors that produce absurdly large signals.
-Second, these dynamics allow us to predict a reasonable mean, i.e., the reference vector, for entities that have not been observed in a long time.
+In MF models such a random walk often leads to user and item vectors that produce absurdly large signals.
+In contrast, Equation \ref{eq:dynamics} implies the steady-state distribution $\xi_{i} \sim \mathcal{N}\big(r_{i}, (1-\alpha_i^2)^{-1} \bd{\Omega}_i \big)$, which we use to initialize the entity vectors (Equation \ref{eq:initPars}).
+Second, these dynamics allow predicting a reasonable mean, i.e., the reference vector, for entities that have not been observed in a long time.
+This is particularly relevant for factorization models, where entities may be observed infrequently.